Leglam/practice-api/api/README.md

 **MAKE SURE TO CHANGE THE DEFAULT CONNECTION AT appsettings.json TO BE IN THIS FORMAT** "DefaultConnection": "Data Source=[Your Desktop's Name]\\SQLEXPRESS;Initial Catalog=[Your DB's Name];Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"

+and Do Not forget To cd into the api directory!